bimmerfreak0/OpenHumanityAct/README.md

 ## 📜 What's Inside

 - `OpenHumanityAct.md` — the full text of the declaration
-- Frameworks for ethical AI use in knowledge mediation
+- A structured breakdown of **Primary** and **Enabling** domains of knowledge
-- Principles for open-source collaboration on global human rights and access
+- An ethical framework for AI systems interacting with this knowledge
-- Early roadmap for implementation, governance, and outreach
+- Proposed paths for global governance, licensing, and stewardship

 ---

 ## 🧱 Foundational Domains

-The Act defines **Primary Domains** such as:
+### **Primary Domains**
-- Medical knowledge
+- Medical Knowledge
-- Legal systems
+- Legal Frameworks
-- Financial transparency
+- Financial Literacy and Data
-- Theological and philosophical resources
+- Theological and Philosophical Texts
-- Scientific and environmental data
+- Scientific and Environmental Knowledge
-- Historical and cultural truths
+- Historical and Cultural Truths

-And **Enabling Domains** like:
+### **Enabling Domains**
-- Educational infrastructure
+- Educational Infrastructure and Literacy
-- Open technology and digital access
+- Technological Standards and Digital Access

 ---

 ## 🤝 How to Get Involved

 This project is open to:
-- Lawyers, educators, ethicists, theologians, technologists, and scholars
+- Lawyers, educators, ethicists, theologians, technologists, scientists, and scholars
 - Anyone who believes that truth should be shared — not sold

-You can contribute by:
+Ways to contribute:
-- Creating issues for suggested edits or additions
+- Submit issues for suggested edits, improvements, or additions
-- Translating the Act into your native language
+- Translate the Act into other languages
-- Proposing derivative charters for your institution or field
+- Propose regional or institutional adaptations
-- Sharing the initiative with your network
+- Share and promote the initiative across your networks

 ---